Research Scientist and Professor

 M.S.
 Computer Science, University of Arizona, 2011

-I am 3rd year PhD student in computer science, coadvised by John Kececioglu and Michael Hammer.
+I am 5th year PhD student in genetics, coadvised by John Kececioglu and Michael Hammer.
 My research is diverse.
-For John I am developing a data structure to do proximity search in metric spaces, while for Michael, my research centers around X chromosome versus autosomal nucleotide diversity, with occasional forays into topics such as using machine learning to clean up 2nd-generation snp calling and demographic inference.
+For John I am developing a data structure to do proximity search in metric spaces, while for Michael, my research centers around X chromosome versus autosomal nucleotide diversity, with occasional forays into topics such as using machine learning to clean up 2nd-generation snp calling and demographic inference, as well as inferences on what few bases in the genome are unaffected by selection (i.e., which parts are good candidates for generating null models of sequence evolution).

 Ph.D Student, Statistics